gontcharovd/website/content/about/index.md

 **What sets me apart is my industrial background.** I have a major in materials and minor in chemical engineering and spent three years in energy-intensive aluminum manufacturing, where I learned firsthand that OT has different objectives than IT.
 Production is king.
 This experience taught me to think like an operator, not just a developer.

-**I'm fluent in English, French, Dutch, and German,** allowing me to communicate clearly with site personnel across European markets and understand local regulatory contexts.
+**I'm fluent in English, French, Dutch, German, and Russian** allowing me to communicate clearly with site personnel across European markets and understand local regulatory contexts.

-**When I'm not fixing data pipelines,** you'll find me troubleshooting arcane errors in Void Linux, handwriting in a European coffee shop, or pumping iron.
+**When I'm not fixing data pipelines,** you'll find me troubleshooting arcane errors in Void Linux, handwriting in a European coffee shop, or pumping iron at the gym.

 **Today**, I work as an independent data engineer helping product owners in energy & utilities ingest time series data from legacy SCADA systems into Azure Databricks, so they can build reliable data products for operational insights and regulatory compliance.